-The uncertainty of modelled Nr dry deposition at the regional scale results from the combined uncertainties in concentrations of Nr species and in their respective deposition (or exchange) velocities.
-Establishing a monitoring network for NH3, HNO3, HONO and aerosol NH4+ and NO3- concentrations at the continental scale in Europe has been a significant step forward, even if the basic setup did not include NOx and other Nr

-- species except at a few more intensive measurement stations.
-Continent-scale networks of a similar size, e.g. EMEP (EMEP, 2009; Torseth et al., 2001), CASTNet (Sickles and Shadwick, 2007; Baumgardner et al., 2002) and CAPMoN (Zhang et al., 2009), have long placed the emphasis on acidifying gases (SO2, HNO3, NOx) deposition and aerosol-phase Nr (NH4+ and NO3-), but have not included the gas/particle partitioning - of NHx.
-This has been measured at selected sites as part of research projects (Erisman et al., 1996; Zimmermann et al., 2006; Neirynck et al., 2007) and has been used to evaluate the output of regional atmospheric models at selected sites (Zhang et al., 2007). - to evaluate the output of regional atmospheric models at selected sites (Zhang et al., 2009), but data on speciated NH3 and NH4+ concentrations at regional scales have been sparse and irregular outside of a few national initiatives (Bleeker et al., 2009).
-High time-resolution measurements with aerosol mass spectrometer measurements are also becoming available (Laj et al., 2009), although one limitation is that to date - only (ultra-) fine particles can be captured: coarse nitrate is not typically measured at the same sites.
-The monitoring data gathered as part of NEU allow a large-scale investigation of the relative contributions of NH3 and NH4+ as well as HNO3 and NO3- to total dry deposition, despite the large uncertainties and discrepancies associated with inferential models, and they also provide important ground validation data for CTMs. - The differences in deposition velocities between models (Fig. 3) results from both the natural variability in surface resistances found in existing Nr flux datasets, leading to different parameterisations, and from the rarity and complexities of flux datasets.
+The uncertainty of modelled N_r dry deposition at the regional scale results from the combined uncertainties in concentrations of Nr species and in their respective deposition (or exchange) velocities.
+Establishing a monitoring network for NH3, HNO3, HONO and aerosol NH4+ and NO3- concentrations at the continental scale in Europe has been a significant step forward, even if the basic setup did not include NO_x and other Nr species except at a few more intensive measurement stations.
+Continent-scale networks of a similar size, e.g. EMEP (EMEP, 2009; Torseth et al., 2001), CASTNet (Sickles and Shadwick, 2007; Baumgardner et al., 2002) and CAPMoN (Zhang et al., 2009), have long placed the emphasis on acidifying gases (SO2, HNO3, NO_x) deposition and aerosol-phase N_r (NH4+ and NO3-), but have not included the gas/particle partitioning of NH_x.
+This has been measured at selected sites as part of research projects (Erisman et al., 1996; Zimmermann et al., 2006; Neirynck et al., 2007) and has been used to evaluate the output of regional atmospheric models at selected sites (Zhang et al., 2009), but data on speciated NH_3 and NH_4^+ concentrations at regional scales have been sparse and irregular outside of a few national initiatives (Bleeker et al., 2009).
+High time-resolution measurements with aerosol mass spectrometer measurements are also becoming available (Laj et al., 2009), although one limitation is that to date only (ultra-) fine particles can be captured: coarse nitrate is not typically measured at the same sites.
+The monitoring data gathered as part of NEU allow a large-scale investigation of the relative contributions of NH3 and NH4+ as well as HNO_3 and NO_3^- to total dry deposition, despite the large uncertainties and discrepancies associated with inferential models, and they also provide important ground validation data for CTMs.

+The differences in deposition velocities between models (Fig. 3) results from both the natural variability in surface resistances found in existing N_r flux datasets, leading to different parameterisations, and from the rarity and complexities of flux datasets.
 The physical, biological and chemical exchange mechanisms involved are too complex to model explicitly and completely from first principles, so that paramerisations tend to be empirical but dependent on few datasets, without the confidence that the statistics of large or robust numbers afford.
-The recent efforts by Zhang et al. (2010) and Massad et

-- al. (2010) to bring together the existing NH3 flux and compensation point datasets into coherent and comprehensive exchange schemes for the main ecosystem types point in the right direction.
-Significant gaps in knowledge remain, especially with respect to surface chemistry, canopy cycling, soil/litter/vegetation interactions, management practices for agricultural systems, which will not be bridged without a more extensive - coverage of NH3 fluxes.
-Within the NitroEurope IP, intensive Nr flux measurements to improve process understanding at a few core sites of the network have been complemented at other sites by low-cost methods for Nr concentrations (DELTA) and also for fluxes (COTAG, or COnditional Time-Averaged Gradient; Famulari et al., 2010); this could serve as a blueprint for a future European Nr monitoring and modelling strategy.
+The recent efforts by Zhang et al. (2010) and Massad et al. (2010) to bring together the existing NH3 flux and compensation point datasets into coherent and comprehensive exchange schemes for the main ecosystem types point in the right direction.
+Significant gaps in knowledge remain, especially with respect to surface chemistry, canopy cycling, soil/litter/vegetation interactions, management practices for agricultural systems, which will not be bridged without a more extensive coverage of NH3 fluxes.
+Specifically, more long-term (annual) datasets are needed for a wide variety of land uses, including broadleaf forests, crops and legume-rich grasslands, located in a wider range of pollution climates, with semi-arid and tropical regions a priority, and also in high NH3 environments, such as in the near vicinity of animal housing.
+Within the NitroEurope IP, intensive N_r (NH3, HNO3, NO_x, NO3-, NH4+) flux measurements to improve process understanding at a few core sites of the network have been complemented at other sites by low-cost methods for Nr concentrations (DELTA) and also for fluxes (COTAG, or COnditional Time-Averaged Gradient; Famulari et al., 2010); this could serve as a blueprint for a future European Nr monitoring and modelling strategy.

-15 4 Conclusions
+4 Conclusions